SocialCrawl

 FieldTypeDescription

-metricstringThe dot-path into the result that the rule watches.
+metricstringThe dot-path into result that the rule watches (see above).

 opstringThe matched operator: gt, lt, gte, lte, abs_change_gt, pct_change_gt, or pct_change_lt.